 1. Start Your Military Transition Early

 Don’t wait until you’re starting your Transition GPS class (formerly known as TAP) six months before retirement to decide you’re going to take the plunge.
 If you wait, you likely won’t have enough time to do the due diligence and take the right steps to succeed.
-Instead, you should start thinking about what you want to do at the 15-year mark…right around the time when you’ll be turning down the Career Status Bonus (or you should be, since it’s a huge rip-off).
-Take our free 30-Day Financial Transition Challenge to start your post-military retirement planning now.
+Instead, you should start thinking about what you want to do at the 15-year mark…right around the time when you’ll be turning down the Career Status Bonus (or you should be since it’s a huge rip-off).

 2. Budget for Your Military Transition